-- The vehicle counts will be conducted as follows: - A survey technician will count the number of vehicles observed at each facility four days per month (two randomly selected weekdays and two randomly selected weekend) from April - September 2024 week (total of 24 days). - The 4 randomly selected days per month will not include days when it is raining or when substantive precipitation is forecast, or on days when any access restriction is in place. - o In addition, the survey technician will count the number vehicles 1 randomly selected day on each of the following holiday weekends (3 days total): - Memorial Day - Fourth of July - Labor Day - On each day a vehicle count is conducted, the vehicle count will be completed during two of three randomly selected shifts: - Shift 1 (7 a.m. to 11 a.m.) - Shift 2 (11 a.m. to 3 p.m.) - Shift 3 (3 p.m. to 7 p.m.) - During each shift the vehicle count will be conducted twice, once while travelling west to east (upstream) on SR-178, and once travelling east to west (downstream) on SR-178.
-Two shifts per day and two counts per shift will result in four vehicle counts on each of the survey days. - Estimate the intensity of recreation use at informal river access points based on vehicle count data.
-Recreation user day estimates will be based on vehicle counts using an average party size of 2.4 people per vehicle, per the Sequoia National Forest's 2016 National Visitor Use Monitoring (NVUM) data report (Forest Service 2018). - Utilize existing information available from SCE and the Forest Service to characterize likely recreation use activities undertaken by visitors to the identified river access points.
+- The vehicle counts will be conducted as follows: - A survey technician will count the number of vehicles observed four days per month (two randomly selected weekdays and two randomly selected weekend) from April - September 2024 week (total of 24 days). - The 4 randomly selected days per month will not include days when it is raining or when substantive precipitation is forecast, or on days when any access restriction is in place. - In addition, the survey technician will count the number vehicles 1 randomly selected day on each of the following holiday weekends (3 days total): - Memorial Day - Fourth of July - Labor Day - On each day a vehicle count is conducted, the vehicle count will be completed during two of three randomly selected shifts: - Shift 1 (7 a.m. to 11 a.m.) - Shift 2 (11 a.m. to 3 p.m.) - Shift 3 (3 p.m. to 7 p.m.) - During each shift the vehicle count will be conducted twice, once while travelling west to east (upstream) on SR-178, and once travelling east to west (downstream) on SR-178.
+Two shifts per day and two counts per shift will result in four vehicle counts on each of the survey days. - Estimate the intensity of recreation use based on vehicle count data.
+Recreation user day estimates will be based on vehicle counts using an average party size of 2.4 people per vehicle, per the Sequoia National Forest's 2016 National Visitor Use Monitoring (NVUM) data report (Forest Service 2018). - Opportunistic in-person intercept surveys will be conducted by the survey technician(s) completing the vehicle counts.
+Survey technicians will be bilingual able to speak in both Spanish and English.
+Surveys will be conducted with reference to a survey intercept form (in Spanish and English).
+Data collected will be used to help document recreation use levels along the bypass reach and to develop information about user experience including aesthetic experience.
+Survey technicians will be instructed to opportunistically intercept recreation users in parking lots or other safe-to-access locations during the vehicle counts.
+The intercept forms will be designed with questions for two user groups: day users and whitewater boaters.
+SCE will consult with the Recreation TWG to finalize the questions in the intercept survey forms.